ios-xr/sztp-usb-loader/README.md

 4 directories, 4 files
 ```

 - The same USB can be used to provision multiple devices if needed.
-Simply run the tool again with the --image-url path set to the path of existing image on the USB and skipping the --copy-image flag and --image-relative-path .
+Simply run the tool again with the --image-url path set to the path of existing image on the USB and skipping the --copy-image flag.
 ```
 python3 usb.py \
         -prc testdata/pre_config_script.sh \